CognitiveScale/cortex-enterprise/README.md

 ## Monitor your deployment

-To monitor the logs, use the following Azure command for your Resource Group: `az container logs --follow -g mr-qa-03253 -n provision`
+To monitor the logs, use the following Azure command for your Resource Group: `az container logs --follow -g <YourSubscription> -n provision`

 ## Determine your Base Domain